adityakapole/Customer-Segmentation-and-Recommendation-System/README.md

 * **Data Cleaning & Transformation**: Undertake data cleaning by handling missing values, duplicates, and outliers to prepare the dataset for effective clustering.
 * **Feature Engineering**: Develop new features based on the transactional data to create a customer-centric dataset, setting the stage for customer segmentation.
 * **Data Preprocessing**: Conduct feature scaling and dimensionality reduction to streamline data, enhancing the efficiency of the clustering process.
-* **Customer Segmentation using K-Means Clustering**: Segment customers into distinct groups using K-means, facilitating targeted marketing and personalized strategies.
+* **Customer Segmentation using various Clustering Algorithms**: Segment customers into distinct groups using K-means, DBSCAN and hierarchical clustering algorithms facilitating targeted marketing and personalized strategies.
 * **Cluster Analysis & Evaluation**: Analyze and profile each cluster to develop targeted marketing strategies and assess the quality of the clusters formed.
 * **Recommendation System**: Develop a system to recommend best-selling products to customers within the same cluster who haven't purchased those products, aiming to enhance sales and marketing effectiveness.